ZhijieZheng-UM/ZhijieZheng-UM.github.io/car.md

 -----
 ### Profile
-Dedicated and detail-oriented computer science student with extensive team project experience.
+Dedicated and detail-oriented new graduate computer science student with extensive team project experience.
 Highly effective at problem-solving and multitasking abilities.
 Having a strong work ethic, and enthusiasm for automotive excellence.
 Focus on teamwork and get the job done efficiently in the shortest possible time.
 Holding a valid driver's license with a clean driving record.
 Able to drive both automatic and manual transmission cars.

 -----
 ### Education